trixocom/odoo_git_installer/README.md

 Ensure:
 - The repository URL is correct
 - The repository is public
-- The repository has at least one tag/release
+- The repository has at least one tag/release compatible with Odoo 18.0

 ## Development